galkahana/hummus-services-redux/frontend/src/pages/mds/api-reference-http.md

 - `status` : Job status, 0 for done (good, has a PDF available).
 1 for in progress.
 2 for finished with failure.
 - `label` : Job label.
 It is set by the job ticket meta.label member.
 - `ticket`  : Job ticket string used to create this job.
-- `generatedFile` : generated file object.
+- `generatedFileObject` : generated file object.
 It includes its ID as `uid` member.
 Using this ID you can access the file via the files management API.

 ### GET /generation-jobs/:id